jimbobbennett/smart-garden-ornaments/days/1-setup.md

     1. Select **Custom application** for the *Application template*

-    1. Select the **Standard 1** pricing plan.
-This plan is free for the first two devices, with a limit of about 6-7 messages an hour per device, which should be more than enough for the kind of data you'll be collecting.
-More devices are US$0.40 per month per device at the time of writing.
+    1. Select the **Standard 2** pricing plan.
+This plan is free for the first two devices, with a limit of about 40 messages an hour per device, which should be more than enough for the kind of data you'll be collecting.
+More devices are US$0.70 (70c) per month per device at the time of writing.

         > There is a free tier allowing up to 5 devices.
 Apps created with the free tier are deleted after 7 days, so the Standard 1 tier allows you to keep your apps for as long as you need.

+        > You can also use the Standard 1 tier at US$0.40 (40c) per month, but if so you'll need to send messages less often.
+The instructions here send a message every 10 minutes for each type of sensor data being collected which is about as many as this tier allows.
+Fi you want to send more data, reduce the rate

     1. In the *Billing info* section, select your *Directory* and *Azure Subscription*.
 If you only have one subscription, then there will only be one directory to select, if you have multiple (for example a work or university subscription and a personal free subscription), select the appropriate directory.